ripfreeworld/ModuleTracking/Instruction.md

  and the history of VSN, respectively. <br>

  **htmlGenerator.py** finally generate the reader-friendly result from report.py into html format.

+ ### How to use
+ The usage is simple.
+First enumerate all antennas into database by running **antenna.py**.
+With the given names of antenna, then you are able to keep **record.py** running.
+After having some data by recording, you could run the **htmlGenerator.py** to have a view at selected information from two new generated `.html` files.
+The **connect.py** and **report.py** are called automatically, if the path is clear.

 ##  Installation
 ### MacOS